Feature Recalibration Based Olfactory-Visual Multimodal Model for Enhanced Rice Deterioration Detection: Conclusion

 \section{Conclusion}

-In this study, we propose a feature recalibration based olfactory–visual multimodal model for fine-grained rice deterioration detection in real granary scenarios.
-The multimodal rice deterioration detection framework is established and validated with a focus on improving the reliability of data acquisition, the adequacy of feature representation, the robustness of model discrimination, and overall engineering practicality.
-FDEC reconstructs a labeled multimodal embedded-feature dataset and enhances sample representation for fine-grained rice deterioration detection.
+In this study, we propose a feature recalibration based olfactory–visual multimodal model for enhanced rice deterioration detection in real granary scenarios.
+The multimodal enhanced rice deterioration detection framework is established and validated with a focus on improving the reliability of data acquisition, the adequacy of feature representation, the robustness of model discrimination, and overall engineering practicality.
+FDEC reconstructs a labeled multimodal embedded-feature dataset and enhances sample representation.
 FDRA-Net recalibrates olfactory channel responses and emphasizes discriminative visual cues on the rice surface, improving sensitivity to fine-grained deterioration.
-As a result, the proposed method achieves 99.89\% accuracy on the offline test set and maintains 93.33\% accuracy in field detection.
-These results demonstrate that the proposed method effectively captures fine-grained degradation features under complex environmental conditions and exhibits strong potential for practical deployment.
+As a result, the proposed method achieves 99.89\% accuracy in the offline experiments and maintains 93.33\% accuracy in the online detection.
+These results demonstrate that the proposed method effectively captures fine-grained degradation features and exhibits strong potential for practical deployment.

 In further research, this work can be advanced from the perspectives of deployment feasibility, long-term robustness, and inference efficiency.
 First, for edge-side and real-time online applications, techniques such as model pruning, quantization, knowledge distillation, and operator-level optimization can be incorporated to further reduce model size and inference latency.
 Meanwhile, an integrated framework for data acquisition, inference, and alert generation can be refined to accommodate low-power, resource-constrained embedded platforms.
 Second, to address long-term operation and distribution drift in granary environments, sensor drift compensation and domain adaptation strategies can be introduced, including unlabeled data–based distribution alignment, online calibration, and few-shot incremental updates.
 These strategies aim to enhance generalization stability across seasons, storage facilities, and sample batches, and to further evaluate reliability under weak degradation conditions such as temperature and humidity fluctuations, background odor interference, and mild mold contamination.
 Third, from the perspectives of data enrichment and interpretability, the scale of online samples covering multiple rice varieties, storage periods, and operating conditions can be expanded, along with improvements to annotation and quality traceability.
 These enhanced interpretability analyses, in turn, improve the auditability and usability of the method in practical quality inspection workflows and facilitate its transfer and extension to the detection of other agrifood.